victorlian/VoxSpell/README.md

 3. use of enter button
 4. Use of icons in tabbed pane.
 5. Handling errors when it comes to non-alphabetical.
+6. Use of tick cross with colours.
+7. Progress bar as user feedback.